Christian Griffin joined the DanceXchange CAT (contemporary strand) in 2015.

 Where has the scheme led you so far?

 It led me to gain a place at National Youth Dance Company for two years and has created a longer-term drive to see choreography as part of my future development and career direction.
 I have recently opened my own Street Dance Academy, ‘Brums Dynasty’ at a family run Youth Centre in Inner City Birmingham for youth who, like myself, have talent and a passion for dance, but who could never afford to pay for any kind of professional training.
+I have also been selected for BBC Young Dancer 2019 as a category finalist for Street Dance.

 What are your future aspirations?